The Basics about this Disease

 Eosinophilic granulomatosis with polyangiitis (EGPA), formerly called Churg-Strauss syndrome, is a form of vasculitis—a family of rare diseases characterized by inflammation of the blood vessels, which can restrict blood flow and damage vital organs and tissues.
 EGPA is one of the rarest forms of vasculitis and primarily affects the small blood vessels.
 Individuals diagnosed with EGPA usually have a history of asthma or allergies.

-EGPA can affect the lungs, sinuses, skin, heart, intestinal tract, kidneys, nerves and other organs.
 EGPA is known as an ANCA-associated vasculitis, referring to a blood protein (anti-neutrophil cytoplasmic antibody) that attacks the body’s own cells and tissues.
 Other forms of ANCA-associated vasculitis include granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA).
 The detection of ANCA in the blood can support a diagnosis of EGPA in some patients.

-The cause of EGPA is not fully understood by researchers.
-Vasculitis is classified as an autoimmune disorder—a disease which occurs when the body’s natural defense system mistakenly attacks healthy tissues.
+The cause of EGPA is not fully understood.
 Researchers believe an infection may set the inflammatory process in motion.
-Genetic and environmental factors, such as inhaled allergens, or certain medications or vaccinations, may also play a role in triggering an onset or relapse of EGPA.
+Environmental factors such as inhaled allergens, or certain medications or vaccinations, may also play a role in starting EGPA or in its return.
+Family history and genetics may also cause it.

 • Fever